mheesakkers/sketch-plugin-metaball/README.md

 A Sketch plugin to draw shapes between two circles based on their inner and outer tangents.

+## Usage
+1. Select two circles (works just for two for now)
+2. Run one of the Metaball options (Arc, Inner Tangents or Outer Tangents) via the Plugins menu (or use Runner)
+3. Boom!
+A shape is drawn between the two circles ;)

 ## Installation

 - [Download](../../releases/latest/download/metaball.sketchplugin.zip) the latest release of the plugin